aarontrowbridge/aarontrowbridge.github.io/_posts/2021-06-09-the-freeman-method.md

 This way, each time we want to do something, we actually do something.
 Which is great!

+An implementation of this algorithm, in Julia, on the Ising model can be found on the projects page, or directly on [github](https://github.com/aarontrowbridge/Ising).

-There are some more subtleties and technical points - if interested, details can be found in the [slides](/assets/pdf/quantum_gravity_pres.pdf) of a presentation I made about this research.
-If *very* interested, you can also watch a recording of the presentation:
+There are some more subtleties and technical points - if interested, details can be found in the [slides](/assets/pdf/quantum_gravity_pres.pdf) of a presentation I made about this research, or, if *very* interested, you can also watch a recording of the presentation:

 <br>